 - i.
 An increase in catastrophic events such as floods, fires, famines, droughts and severe storms - ii.
 Interruptions to water and food supplies - iii.
 Risks to health from vector-borne diseases - iv.
 Increased deaths due to 'spikes' in temperature fluctuations - v.
-Changes in health due to generally warmer temperatures

-- vi.
-Changes in health due to changes in behaviour - vi.i Beneficial effects e.g. reduced air pollution / healthier lifestyles driven by more walking/cycling/public transport - vi.ii Harmful effects e.g. consequences of energy price rises / changes to diets resulting from point (ii) - vii.
+Changes in health due to generally warmer temperatures - vi.
+Changes in health due to changes in behaviour - Beneficial effects e.g. reduced air pollution / healthier lifestyles driven by more walking/cycling/public transport - Harmful effects e.g. consequences of energy price rises / changes to diets resulting from point (ii) - vii.
 Wider macroeconomic impacts such as the reallocation of resources (i.e. away from healthcare and social care)

-The Trustee has considered that the Plan's liabilities are predominantly UK based and also that the DB Section is closed to new entrants, meaning it is less sensitive to those factors that might be expected to take a number of decades to substantively impact the UK.
-It believes that the main risks that are likely to significantly impact the Plan are points (vi) and (vii) in the above list and believes that these risks could either increase or reduce longevity.
+Over the Plan Year, the Trustee, with advice from Mercer, has analysed the Plan's liabilities and determined that these are predominantly UK based.
+As the DB Section is closed to new entrants, and has been for many years, overall, the Plan is less sensitive to those factors that might be expected to take a number of decades to substantively impact the UK.
+As part of the most recent triennial funding valuation (which had an effective date 31 December 2022) during the 9 June 2023 valuation sub-committee meeting, and the 28 June 2023 CTB Meeting, the Trustee considered the climate-related longevity impact and concluded that uncertainty is higher in respect of younger generations.
+The Trustee also acknowledges there is expected to be more funding risk (burden) associated with climate-positive scenarios and their implications for improved shorter-term mortality for current pensioners.
+The Trustee believes that the main risks that are likely to significantly impact the Plan are points (vi) and (vii) in the above list and believes that these risks could either increase or reduce longevity.